casangi/casadocs/docs/tasks/task_tclean.rst

    .. rubric:: Deconvolution Options (deconvolver)

-   All the algorithms follow the Cotton-Schwab CLEAN style of major and minor cycles with the details of the deconvolution algorithm usually contained within the minor cycle and operating in the image domain.
+   These deconvolution algorithms normally operate within CASA's major/minor-cycle framework, with the details of the selected deconvolver contained primarily in the image-domain minor cycle.
    Options include:

    -  'hogbom': An adapted version of Hogbom Clean (Hogbom, 1974)
    -  'clark': An adapted version of Clark Clean (Clark, 1980)